National Statistic: Yes

 Avoidable mortality in the UK is compiled using information supplied when a death is registered, which gives complete population coverage and ensures the estimates are of high precision and representative of the underlying population at risk.

-Coding for cause of death is carried out according to the World Health Organisation (WHO) ICD-10 and internationally agreed rules.
+Coding for cause of death is carried out according to the World Health Organisation International Classification of Diseases, 10th Revision (ICD-10) and internationally agreed rules.

-The use of standardised automated coding software and the application of an agreed definition of avoidable, preventable and amenable mortality means the underlying data on cause of death are robust.
+The use of standardised automated coding software and the application of an agreed definition of avoidable, preventable and treatable mortality means the underlying data on cause of death are robust.

 Statistics on avoidable mortality are presented based on the year these deaths were registered rather than the year of occurrence; this method is used because there is a requirement for consistent and timely data, despite a potential limitation in data quality caused by registration delays.

-Estimates are comparable between local administrations and over time at national and sub-national level.
+The implementation of the new avoidable mortality definition means our statistics are internationally comparable, as well as comparable between local administrations and over time at national and subnational level.

 The combining of constituent country data means we can produce a UK-level release, which has greater usability among international bodies such as OECD and Eurostat, as well as having the flexibility for constituent country benchmarking in a devolved health policy landscape.

-Data is insufficiently robust to provide local authority estimates for single years, and must be aggregated over three years; this means the timeliness of non-overlapping time periods to make judgements on health improvement is limited.
+Data are insufficiently robust to provide local authority estimates for single years and must be aggregated over three years; this means the timeliness of non-overlapping time periods to make judgements on health improvement is limited.

-The concept of avoidable mortality was first introduced by Rutstein and others in the 1970s who argued that, in order to develop effective indicators of healthcare, lists of diseases which should not (or only infrequently) give rise to death or disability should be drawn up.
+The concept of avoidable mortality was first introduced by Rutstein and others in the 1970s, who argued that, in order to develop effective indicators of healthcare, lists of diseases that should not (or only infrequently) give rise to death or disability should be drawn up.

 Rutstein also noted that the list of conditions considered to be avoidable would need to be updated in light of improvements in medical knowledge and practice, as well as social and environmental changes.
 Although avoidable mortality has been researched for the last three decades, there is little consensus among researchers about how to define it.

-The measures of avoidable, preventable and amenable mortality represent a high-level outcome measure of the performance of health systems in terms of prevention and health care interventions.
+The measures of avoidable, preventable, and treatable mortality represent a high-level outcome measure of the performance of health systems in terms of prevention and healthcare interventions.

 Accuracy and reliability